AlexandreMrozinski/Resume/README.md

 ### **Microbiologist**

 #### Summary:
-Microbiologist specialized in antimicrobial resistance (AMR), applied to environnemental or health.
+Specialized in antimicrobial resistance (AMR) applied to environmental and medical fields, I have acquired solid experience in bacterial culture, molecular biology and a mastery of bioinformatics, particularly in the analysis of sequencing products (long and short readings).

 #### Technical Skills:

-- Bioinformatic : metabarcoding and metagenomics analysis
+- Bio-informatic : metabarcoding and metagenomics analysis
 - Sequencing : shorts and longs reads (Illumina, ONT)
 - Molecular biology : PCR, qPCR
 - Culture : aerobic, anaerobic